 I wish I’d watched the original series before I visited as they also offer a ‘Prisoner’ free walking tour, which points out various filming locations around the village and information about the show.
 A small gift shop located IN Number 6’s house is dedicated to all things ‘The Prisoner’ and you’ll find a cafe named after No. 6 as well.
 Portmeirion also hosts the annual Prisoner convention!

-If The Prisoner isn’t your thing, you can join a regular guided walking tour too.
+If The Prisoner isn’t your thing, you can join a complimentary regular 20 minute guided walking tour too.

 Portmeirion is on the Dwyryd Estuary and the beach looks awesome but apparently the tides are really dangerous.
 The water doesn’t come in like a straight line, it fills in different areas of the estuary faster than others so could potentially create sand bars, cutting people off from the land.
 The high tide time is displayed at the entrance and again on everyone’s day pass tickets.